 - Relative orbit simulations and coordinate transformations.

 The license for the CubeSat toolbox is for an entire university CubeSat or nanosatellite team.
-Up to 10 users may register for technical support.
-To register users you must send Princeton Satellite Systems a list of user’s names and their university email addresses.
-Gmail, etc. addresses will not be accepted.
+Up to 10 users may simultaneously request technical support.
+To register tickets you must use university email addresses.
+Tickets from Gmail, etc. addresses will not be accepted.
 If purchased for commercial use than the license is per user as with our other toolboxes.

 Our software license is perpetual and includes complete source code.
 All PSS products include 90 days of free telephone support and one year of free email technical support and product updates.
 Annual maintenance fees provide software updates and additional technical support.
 For complete details, refer to the Software License Agreement.